Classes

 spanish@saintmarys.us

-St Mary Interparochial School has shifted the focus of the Technology curriculum to have a more STREAM oriented approach.
-STREAM education is an interdisciplinary approach to learning through problem-solving in a real world context using 21st century tools.
-The goal of this new program is to provide early exposure to STREAM activities and opportunities for application.
+techSTREAM education is an interdisciplinary approach to learning through problem-solving in a real-world context using 21st-century tools.
+This program aims to provide early exposure to STREAM activities and opportunities for application.

 In 2007, Lauren Huot graduated from Drexel University with a BS/MS in Digital Media.
 The program integrated traditional design techniques with cutting-edge technologies.
-There, Mrs. Huot was introduced to graphic design, web design, 3D modeling and visual effects.
-For her thesis she produced a collaborative modern dance performance, which integrated digital media and technology.
+There, Mrs. Huot was introduced to graphic design, web design, 3D modeling, and visual effects.
 Mrs. Huot has taught Technology/STREAM at St Mary Interparochial School since 2009.
-She received her Cubelets and MakerBot certifications in 2019.
-She is also a 2020-2021 AoP Tech EdTech Influencer recipient.
+She is a level 2 Google for Education Certified Educator and 2022-2024 common sense educator; additionally, she completed cubelets and MakerBot certifications.
+In 2020-2021, Mrs. Huot was named an AOP Tech EdTeach Influencer.

 Lauren Huot